dpranke/pyjson5/README.md

 ## Version History / Release Notes

+* v0.9.19 (2024-03-03)
+    * Replaced the benchmarking data files that came from chromium.org with three files obtained from other datasets on GitHub.
+Since this repo is vendored into the chromium/src repo it was occasionally confusing people who thought the data was actually used for non-benchmarking purposes and thus updating it for whatever reason.
+    * No code changes.
 * v0.9.18 (2024-02-29)
     * Add typing information to the module.
 This is kind of a big change, but there should be no functional differences.